Natural selection in compartmentalized environment with reshuffling: General theory of linear compartmentalized selection

-This formula remarkably depends neither on $p$, the probability to encounter the activity $x$ in the initial library, nor on $\rho_{-x}$.
+This formula remarkably depends neither on $p$, the probability to encounter the phenotype $x$ in the initial library, nor on $\rho_{-x}$.
 It is well defined even in the limit $p$ = 0.
-In fact, its structure resembles something expected for a continuous distribution, when the conditional probability to find another molecule of the activity $x$ in a droplet that already contains one is equal to 0.
+In fact, its structure resembles something expected for a continuous distribution, when the conditional probability to find another individual of phenotype $x$ in a compartment that already contains one is equal to 0.